What Damages Are Available to Victims of Childhood Sexual Abuse?

 What are the Signs of Child Sexual Abuse?

-Psychologists, psychiatrists, and social workers who have counseled sexual assault survivors define the signs of child sexual assault that includes non-consensual activity with and without physical injury, including:
+Psychologists, psychiatrists, and social workers counseling sexual assault survivors recognize the signs of child sexual assault that includes non-consensual activity with and without physical injury, including:

 - Engaging in any form of sexual activity in the presence of a child, including sharing pornography